Thomas-Cottis-21/elden_ring_bot/README.md

 SOLUTION

-Be mindful of your mouse and refer to line 13 of this documentation
+Be mindful of your mouse and refer to the preferred setting noted in this documentation